Find Trade Colleges

 $25,442 Avg Student Debt

-With a ranking of #8, Fisher College did quite well on this year’s best schools for trade school students working on their bachelor’s degree.
-Fisher College is a small private not-for-profit school located in Boston, Massachusetts that handed out 188 bachelor’s degrees in 2021-2022.
+Fisher College did quite well in this year’s ranking of the best places for trade school students to get a bachelor’s degree.
+It came in at #8 on the list.
+Fisher College is a private not-for-profit institution located in Boston, Massachusetts.
+The school has a small population, and it awarded 188 bachelor’s degrees in 2021-2022.

 The average tuition and fees at Fisher College is $34,150.
 In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
-Bachelor’s Degree recipients from Fisher College accumulate an average of $25,442 in student debt by the time they complete their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $25,442 in student loans.

-One thing to take note of is that Fisher College does offer online classes in some areas.
+Some students may be able to take online classes at Fisher College.
 In 2020-2021 about 57% of the undergraduate students at the school chose to take one or more online courses.

 #9